windy-server/hrq/README.md

 // The request data must be a map[string][]string instance.
 // When Content-Type is "application/json",
+// the request data is converted to json string.
+// When Content-Type is "multipart/form-data",
-// the request data is converted to json string. req.SetHeader("Content-Type", "application/x-www-form-urlencoded") res, _ := req.Send()
+// the request data is converted to fields. req.SetHeader("Content-Type", "application/x-www-form-urlencoded") res, _ := req.Send()
 s, _ := res.Text()